How to create content blocks for Customer Hub

 To edit a content block:

-3. On the block you wish to edit, click the pencil icon.
+2. On the block you wish to edit, click the additional options (3 dots) menu.

-4. Make your desired changes and click Save.
-Note that you cannot change a content block’s name.
+3. Select Edit, then make your desired changes.
+Note that you cannot change a content block’s internal name.

 A content block cannot be recovered after it’s been deleted.
 You can put a content block in draft mode to remove it from your Customer Hub instead of deleting it completely by opening the block’s editing menu and changing its Visibility setting to Hidden